InternetSociety/web-site-feedback/README.md

 * Does the overall design work for you in your region?
 * What do you like/dislike about what you see so far?

-Many technical aspects of the site will be changing, including the URL structure
+Many technical aspects of the site will be changing, including the URL structure, menu structure and more.

 ## Future Beta Periods